helium/HIP/0062-helium-hub.md

 The purpose of this HIP is to simplify the proposal of Helium becoming the center of multiple wireless protocols (omniprotocol access layer).

-- Provide the minimum requirements needed for a sub-protocol to earn rewards from the Helium blockchain
+- Provide the minimum requirements needed become a sub-protocol and what's needed to earn none data transfer rewards from the Helium blockchain

 - Describe the reward structure provided to all eligible sub-protocols